ua-datalab/cloud-native-geospatial/docs/copc.md

     When the pdal script completes, you will have two files: (1) a new `.laz` file with COPC baked into it, and (2) a digital elevation model GeoTIFF generated by GDAL.

-## **Step 2** Find a COPC file on the internet

-At the moment, there are not many COPC being hosted publicly online.

-I have staged one here: `https://data.cyverse.org/dav-anon/iplant/home/tswetnam/agic-2022/USGS_LPC_AZ_VerdeKaibab_B2_TL_2018_LAS_2019.copc.laz`

-You may choose to download this file to your local computer and you can view it with QGIS or some other point cloud viewer, however, that is not the point of this workshop!
-We want to keep our large files up on the cloud.

-You can use the same `https://` address to view this file in QGIS.

-## COPC Creation

 [Planetary Computer 3DEP Jupyter Notebook](https://github.com/microsoft/PlanetaryComputerExamples/blob/main/datasets/3dep-lidar/3dep-lidar-copc-example.ipynb){target=_blank}